learn-co-curriculum/phase-1-context-explicit-setting/README.md

   return `${this.firstName} ${this.familyName} says: ${line}`
 }

-let thorIntro = introWithContext.bind(asgardianBrothers[0])
+const thorIntro = introWithContext.bind(asgardianBrothers[0])
 thorIntro("Hi, Jane") //=> Thor Odinsson says: Hi, Jane thorIntro("I love snakes") //=> Thor Odinsson says: I love snakes
 ```

+We call the `bind` method on a function (`introWithContext` in this case) and
+pass one argument: the object we want to be bound to the function.
+The `bind`
-The `bind` method ***returns a function that needs to be called***, but
+method ***returns a new function that needs to be called***, which we've saved
+into the variable `thorIntro`.
+Then, when we call `thorIntro`, any `this`
-wherever the function that `bind` was called on had a `this` reference, the
+references inside the original function that `bind` was called on are "hard set"
-`this` is "hard set" to what was passed into `bind`.
+to `asgardianBrothers[0]`.

 ## Conclusion

 To sum up the explicit overrides:

-1. Execution context is set in a function by invoking `call` on the function
+1. The context object can be explicitly set in a function by invoking `call` on
-   and passing, as the first argument, a `thisArg` which is accessed via `this`
+   the function and passing an object (`thisArg`) as the first argument; the
+   object can then be accessed via `this` inside the function.
+Additional
-   in the function.
-Additional parameters to the function are listed after `,`
+   parameters to the function are listed after `thisArg`.
-2. Execution context is set in a function by invoking `apply` on the function
+2. The context object can be explicitly set in a function by invoking `apply` on
-   and passing, as first argument, a `thisArg` which is accessed via `this` in
+   the function and passing an object (`thisArg`) as the first argument; the
+   object can then be accessed via `this` inside the function.
+Additional
-   the function.
-Additional parameters to the function are stored in the
+   parameters to the function are stored in an array which is passed as the
-   second argument: an `Array` containing arguments to the function.
+   second argument.
-3. Execution context can be locked in a function by invoking `bind` on it and
+3. The context object can be locked in a function by invoking `bind` on the
-   passing it a `thisArg`.
+   function and passing it a `thisArg`.
 The `bind` function makes a copy of the
-   functionality of its function but with all the `this` stuff locked in place
+   functionality of the function it was called on, but with all the `this` stuff
-   and returns that function.
-That _new_ function can have arguments passed to it
+   locked in place, and returns that function.
+That _new_ function can have
-   during its call with `()` as usual.
+   arguments passed to it with `()` as usual.

 ## Resources